Cleveland Guardians: 1998–2001

 In 2000, the Indians had a 44–42 start, but caught fire after the All Star break and went 46–30 the rest of the way to finish 90–72.
 The team had one of the league's best offenses that year and a defense that yielded three gold gloves.
 However, they ended up five games behind the Chicago White Sox in the Central division and missed the wild card by one game to the Seattle Mariners.
 Mid-season trades brought Bob Wickman and Jake Westbrook to Cleveland.
 After the season, free-agent outfielder Manny Ramírez departed for the Boston Red Sox.

-In 2000, Larry J. Dolan bought the Indians for $320 million from Richard E. Jacobs, who, along with his late brother David, had paid $45 million for the club in 1986.
+In 2000, Larry Dolan bought the Indians for $320 million from Richard E. Jacobs, who, along with his late brother David, had paid $45 million for the club in 1986.
 The sale set a record at the time for the sale of a baseball franchise.

 2001 saw a return to the postseason.
 After the departures of Ramírez and Sandy Alomar Jr., the Indians signed Ellis Burks and former MVP Juan González, who helped the team win the Central division with a 91–71 record.
 One of the highlights came on August 5, when the Indians completed the biggest comeback in MLB History.
 Cleveland rallied to close a 14–2 deficit in the seventh inning to defeat the Seattle Mariners 15–14 in 11 innings.
 The Mariners, who won an MLB record-tying 116 games that season, had a strong bullpen, and Indians manager Charlie Manuel had already pulled many of his starters with the game seemingly out of reach.